 Some of the securities that we may invest in may be subject to market risk.
 Our primary objective in our cash management activities is to preserve principal while at the same time maximizing income we receive from our investments.
-A change in the prevailing interest rates may cause the principal amount of our investments to fluctuate.
-We have no holdings of derivative financial and commodity instruments.
-As of December 31, 2017, we had no investments in marketable securities.
+A change in the prevailing interest rates may cause the principal amount of the investments to fluctuate.
+As of December 31, 2018, we had no investments in marketable securities or holdings of derivative financial and commodity instruments.